wp-plugins/siris-login-widget/readme.txt

 Contributors: vamsitech, sirisgraphics
 Tags: Widget, Login, Custom Menu, Custom Login, Sidebar Login, Vertical Menu, Personalized Login Requires at least: 4.0
-Tested up to: 4.0.1
+Tested up to: 4.2.3
-Stable Tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a custom Login and secured menu experience to your sidebar with ease.
+Add a customizable Login form and secured menu experience to your sidebar with ease.

 == Description ==
 Add a custom Login and secured menu experience to your sidebar with ease.
 You can add as many Siris Login Widgets as needed.

 Usage: <br />
 1. Install and activate Siris Login Widget <br />
-2. Install, activate and register Jetpack from WordPress.com <br />
-3. Go to Jetpack settings <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3a.
-Activate ‘Widget Visibility’ module <br />
-4. In the WordPress dashboard under Appearance Tab: <br />
+2. In the WordPress dashboard under Appearance Tab: <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4a.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2a.
 Go to Menus under Appearance tab <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4b.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2b.
 Create a new Menu <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4c.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2c.
 Go to Widgets under Appearance tab <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4d.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2d.
 Add the Siris Login Widget <br />
-5. In the Widget options, select the name of the menu you want to show <br />
+3. In the Widget options, select the name of the menu you want to show <br />
-6. Select your visibility rules

 = Support =
 <a href="http://sirisgraphics.com/contact-us/">contact us</a> for any kind of support.
 We promise to get back to you as soon as possible.

 Like our plugin?
 Please rate us and send us a comment so we can make the plugin better for you.

+=Coming Soon=
+1. Sub menu's are not supported with this version.
+We are working on expanding support to sub menu's.
+2. We are also working on expanding support to select link colors.
+You will have to use the Plugins Editor to change the colors.

 == Screenshots ==
-None
+1. Widget Admin screen in Widgets Section.
+Just select the menu you would like to use and you are done.
+2. Widget Logged out view
+3. Widget Logged in view

 == Installation ==
 1. Download and unzip the plugin.